digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/static_conf.rst

 -----------------------

 The Canton configuration file for static properties is based on `PureConfig <https://pureconfig.github.io/>`__.
-PureConfig maps Scala case classes and their class structure into analog configuration options (see e.g. the `PureConfig quick start <https://pureconfig.github.io/docs/#quick-start>`__ for an example).
+PureConfig maps Scala case classes and their class structure into analogue configuration options (see e.g. the `PureConfig quick start <https://pureconfig.github.io/docs/#quick-start>`__ for an example).
 Therefore, the ultimate source of truth for all available configuration options and the configuration file syntax is given by the appropriate scaladocs of the `CantonConfig <https://docs.daml.com/__VERSION__/canton/scaladoc/com/digitalasset/canton/config/index.html>`__ classes.